 My first book, The Greening of Antarctica: Assembling an International Environment, was published by Oxford University Press (2019).
-My scholarly articles have appeared in Environmental History, Environmental Humanities, the Journal of Historical Geography, the International Review of Environmental History, Progress in Human Geography, the Australian Journal of Politics and History, The Polar Journal, and several edited collections.
+My scholarly articles have appeared in Isis, Environmental History, the Journal of Historical Geography, Environmental Humanities, the International Review of Environmental History, Progress in Human Geography, the Australian Journal of Politics and History, The Polar Journal, and several edited collections.

 PhD (ANU), Grap.
 Dip.
 A. (Museums and Collections) (ANU), PhB (First Class Honours and University Medal) (ANU)